oper8r Docs

 • Some sites block crawlers or require manual approval.

-• Sensitive customer outputs should cite source URLs and use human review.
+• Sensitive outputs should cite source URLs and use human review.